hdcloud/CarND-Advanced-Lane-Lines/writeup_P2.md

 The code for this step is contained in the first code cell of the IPython notebook located in "./P2.ipynb".

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 For the same, the test images will also be converted into gray image.
-The 'objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all chessboard corners in a test image are detected.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The '`objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all chessboard corners in a test image are detected.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: